zhiwei-c/ray_tracing_in_one_weekend_in_cuda/README.md

 ***Not Done Yet***

 This is yet another _Ray Tracing in One Weekend_ clone, but this time using CUDA instead of C++.
+CUDA can be used to speed up the code.
+For example, on my machine, the C++ code renders the test image in 80 seconds.
+The CUDA accelerated code renders the image in about 8.

 By Roger Allen
 May, 2018